MArhamAA1422/b6-learning/react/react.dev.md

 - Your function returns a new **JSX snapshot**.
 - React then updates the screen to match the snapshot your function returned.

-##### Variables and event handlers don’t “survive” re-renders.
+##### Variables and event handlers don’t "survive" re-renders.
 Every render has its own event handlers.
-##### Every render (and functions inside it) will always “see” the snapshot of the state that React gave to that render.
+##### Every render (and functions inside it) will always "see" the snapshot of the state that React gave to that render.

 ## Passing Data Deeply with Context